2024-25 Edition

 Introduces the principles that human perception is determined by the properties of brain circuitry and that these brain circuits evolved to interpret the properties of the physical environment to explore human perception from peripheral sensory organs to cortical processing.

-Prerequisite: PSYC 7A or PSCI 9 or PSYC 9A or PSCI 11A
+Prerequisite: PSYCH 7A or PSCI 9 or PSYCH 9A or PSCI 11A

 Restriction: Cognitive Sciences Majors have first consideration for enrollment.
 Psychology Majors have first consideration for enrollment.